rollthecloudinc/quell/README.md

 ## Modern MVVM

 With the advent of rest apis and advances in JavaScript came the ability to run complete applications in the browser reliably.
 No more a server was necessary to render html only to serve data via a rest api.
-To facilitate this modern applications require middle man is used to communicate with a database and/or services in the cloud.
+In parallel with this tech came the cloud.
+Many have moved away from clunky traditional databases to highly available, low latency, scalable cloud solutions an industry dominated by aws.

 ```mermaid
 flowchart TD